carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - You can’t merge placement groups, but you can move an existing instance into a placement group (the instance must be in the stopped state before moving it)
   - Move or remove can only be done via AWS Console (an instance using the AWS CLI or AWS SDK).
 - There is no charge associated with creating placement groups
-- Types (A Clustered placement group can't span multiple AZ's, others can)
+- Types (A clustered placement group can't span multiple AZ's, others can)
   - **Cluster** - Grouping instances close together within a **single Availability Zone, Same Rack**.
 It is used to achieve **low Network latency & high throughput, High Performance Computing (HPC)**.
 Recommended you have the same type on instances in the cluster.
   - **Spread** - Opposite to clustered placement group.
 Instance are placed on **Different AZ, Distinct Rack**.
 It used for Critical Applications that requires to be seperated on each other to ensure **High Availability** in case of failure.
 Spread placement groups can span multiple Availability Zones.
   - **Partition** - EC2 creates partitions by dividing each group into logical segments.
 Each partition has its own set of racks, network and power source to help isolate the impact of a hardware failure.
 Same or Different AZ, Different Rack (or Partition), Distributed Applications like Hadoop, Cassandra, Kafka, etc.